saveourtool/save-cli/README.md

 SAVE framework will run your analyzer on the following test packages and calculate the pass-rate.

+## SAVE: Using plugins for specific inspections
+SAVE doesn't have any inspections active by default, instead the behavior of the analysis is fully configurable using plugins.
+Plugins are dynamic libraries (`.so` or `.dll`) and they should be provided using argument `--plugins-path`.
+Some plugins are bundled with SAVE out-of-the-box and don't require additional setup.
+Here is a list of standard plugins:
+* [diff-plugin](save-plugins/diff-plugin/README.md) for testing tools that mutate text
+* [warnings-plugin](save-plugins/warnings-plugin/README.md) for testing tools that find problems in code and emit warnings

+Extending SAVE and writing your own plugin is simple.
+For instructions, see [corresponding README](save-plugins/README.md).

 ## SAVE: writing your test packages and running them with SAVE:
 With option `-suite` your can provide to SAVE a path to your custom test suites.
 Please note, that SAVE has special notation of tests: